vserova/book/pages/ch_debug.md

 In case the derived exception has data members not found in the base class, it should also implement its own ***ReportExtra*** method -- to report this non-standard data.

+<a name="ch-debug.reporting-exceptions"></a>

 ##### Reporting an exception

 There are several way to report an NCBI C++ exception:

 -   An exception is capable of formatting its own data, returning a string (or a pointer to a string buffer).
 Each exception report occupies one line.
 Still, since an exception may contain a backlog of previously thrown exceptions, the resulting report could contain several lines of text - one for each exception thrown.
 The report normally contains information about the location from which the exception has been thrown, the text representation of the exception class and error code, and a description of the error.
 The content of the report is defined by [diagnostics post flags](ch_core.html#ch_core.diag_post_flags).
 The following methods generate reports of this type:<br/>`    /// Standard report (includes full backlog).`<br/>`    virtual const char* what(void) const throw();`<br/><br/>`    /// Report the exception.`<br/>`    ///`<br/>`    /// Report the exception using "reporter" exception reporter.`<br/>`    /// If "reporter" is not specified (value 0), then use the default`<br/>`    /// reporter as set with CExceptionReporter::SetDefault.`<br/>`    void Report(const char* file, int line,`<br/>`                const string& title, CExceptionReporter* reporter = 0,`<br/>`                TDiagPostFlags flags = eDPF_Trace) const;`<br/><br/>`    /// Report this exception only.`<br/>`    ///`<br/>`    /// Report as a string this exception only.
 No backlog is attached.`<br/>`    string ReportThis(TDiagPostFlags flags = eDPF_Trace) const;`<br/><br/>`    /// Report all exceptions.`<br/>`    ///`<br/>`    /// Report as a string all exceptions.
 Include full backlog.`<br/>`    string ReportAll (TDiagPostFlags flags = eDPF_Trace) const;`<br/><br/>`    /// Report "standard" attributes.`<br/>`    ///`<br/>`    /// Report "standard" attributes (file, line, type, err.code, user message)`<br/>`    /// into the "out" stream (this exception only, no backlog).`<br/>`    void ReportStd(ostream& out, TDiagPostFlags flags = eDPF_Trace) const;`<br/><br/>Functions ***what()*** and ***ReportAll()*** may also generate a `background` report - the one generated by a default exception reporter.
 This feature can be disabled by calling the static method<br/>`CException::EnableBackgroundReporting(false);`

--   A client can provide its own [exception reporter](#exception-reporter).
+-   A client can provide its own [exception reporter](#ch-debug.CExceptionReporter).
 An object of this class may either use exception data access functions to create its own reports, or redirect reports into its own output channel(s).
 While it is possible to specify the reporter in the ***CException::Report()*** function, it is better if the same reporting functions are used for exceptions, to install the reporter as a default one instead, using<br/>`CExceptionReporter::SetDefault(const CExceptionReporter* handler);` static function, and use the standard **`NCBI_REPORT_EXCEPTION`** macro in the program.

 -   Still another way to report an exception is to use the standard [diagnostic](ch_core.html#ch_core.diag) mechanism provided by NCBI C++ toolkit.
 In this case the code to generate the report would look like this:<br/>`try {`<br/>`    ...`<br/>`} catch (CException& e) {`<br/>`    ERR_POST_X(1, Critical << "Your message here." << e);`<br/>`}`

+<a name="ch-debug.CExceptionReporter"></a>

 ##### CExceptionReporter